wtnwin111/interview/src/com/interview/flag/README.md

     *HINT: put price in all window in a max heap, every time poll() the max, and if max - 1 > 0, push (max - 1) back. until buy M tickets.*

+7. Write code to simulate a H2O from 2 H atom and 1 O atom in multi-thread environment.
+Having two method H() and O(), If two thread is calling H() and one is calling O(), generate a H2O(Sleep 1 second), other method are blocking.

+    *HINT: use two Semaphore to control and permits Semaphore(2) for H and Semaphore(1) for O.*

 4. Given a string find the number of distinct substrings (should optimise time and space complexity)
 5. Given a string find the number of distinct palindromic substrings(should optimise time complexity)

 #Other